devatlant/kurentoPlayerNodeJS/README.md

 https://127.0.0.1:8443
 ```

-You have to accept the untrsuted certificate to be able to see the app.
+You have to accept the untrsuted certificate within your Browser to be able to see the app.